Manuela Ripa

 Manuela Ripa (born 1976) is a German lawyer and politician of the Ecological-Democratic Party, ÖDP.
 Since 16 July 2020, she has been a member of the European Parliament.
+After her reelection in 2024 she switched from the group of the Greens–European Free Alliance to that of the European People's Party Group.

 Biography

 Studies and career

 Ripa was born and grew up in Saarbrücken and received her high-school-diploma from the Grammar School in Rotenbühl.
 Following a one-year language study in Oxford and London, she studied law at Saarland University, where she completed her first state examination in law.
 She completed her legal clerkship as well as her second state examination in law in North Rhine-Westphalia.
 During her legal clerkship, she held positions at the state chancellery of North Rhine-Westphalia in Düsseldorf in the department for international relations as well as at the European Commission in Brussels in the Directorate-General for External Relations, Multilateral Relations and Human Rights.
 She gained practical experience also at the Policy Planning Staff of the German Foreign Office and the European Court of Justice in Luxembourg.
 From 2006 to 2009 she worked as an assistant at the European Parliament, responsible for the Committee on Agriculture and Rural Development and the Committee on Budgetary Control.
 In 2010, she joined the Federal Ministry of Health (Germany) as the personal assistant to the minister.
 From 2011 to 2020, she was an advisor at the Representation of the German State of Saarland to the European Union, working on the topics of Energy, Agriculture, Environment, Health and Regional Development.
 At the 2019 European Parliament election, she ran in second place of the list of the Ecological-Democratic Party (ÖDP).